-It's often said that good things come in small packages, and this is never truer than in a survival scenario.
-Although it's always wise to have a 72-hour bug-out bag and a fully stocked pantry at your disposal, lugging around a 60-pound backpack 24/7/365 is essentially impossible.
-When SHTF, if something isn't on your person and easily accessible, the odds are high that it's going to get lost, stolen, or simply left behind.
+It’s often said that good things come in small packages, and this is especially true in a survival scenario.
+Although it’s wise to maintain a 72-hour bug-out bag and a stocked pantry, carrying a 60-pound backpack at all times is unrealistic.
+In an emergency, if something isn’t on your person and immediately accessible, it will likely be lost, stolen, or left behind.

-This line of reasoning led one former military serviceman and current law enforcement officer to create Superesse Straps and the Bug-Out Bracelet Pro.
-While serving for more than a decade in the U.S. Army Special Operations Command, he began crafting simple paracord bracelets as a way to pass the time and boost morale for his team.
-Over the years, the idea expanded to incorporate various tools into the bracelets — items that could prove invaluable to any military operator, survivalist, or outdoor adventurer.
+This reasoning led a former military serviceman and current law enforcement officer to create Superesse Straps and the Bug-Out Bracelet Pro.
+During more than a decade in U.S. Army Special Operations Command, he began making simple paracord bracelets to pass time and maintain morale within his team.
+Over time, the bracelets evolved to incorporate tools that could support military operators, survivalists, and outdoor users.

-After returning from deployment overseas and sharing photos of some of his creations on social media, Superesse Straps' creator began getting substantial interest in his products, and the business was formed.
-Now he works full-time in law enforcement, serves part-time in the U.S. Army Reserve, and produces these bracelets at home with help from his wife.
-Each bracelet takes up to three hours to craft, and contains a selection of over 80 possible options.
-Buyers can choose from a number of pre-selected packages, or order a fully customized one-of-a-kind bracelet for more specific needs.
+After deployment, photos posted on social media generated interest and the business formed.
+He now works in law enforcement, serves in the U.S. Army Reserve, and produces the bracelets at home with assistance from his wife.
+Each bracelet requires up to three hours to assemble and offers more than 80 configuration options.
+Buyers can select pre-set packages or order a customized bracelet for specific needs.

-The bracelet featured here is Superesse Straps' top-of-the-line model, known as the Bug-Out Bracelet (BOB) Pro.
-It contains an impressive 28 individual tools.
+The bracelet evaluated here is the top-tier Bug-Out Bracelet (BOB) Pro.
+It contains 28 individual tools.

 Make & Model: Superesse Straps Bug-Out Bracelet Pro